 Economic Service Charge (ESC)

-ESC is abolished from any quarter commencing from 1 January 2020.
+ESC was abolished commencing from 1 January 2020.

 Nation Building Tax (NBT)

-NBT is abolished with effect from 1 December 2019.
+NBT was abolished with effect from 1 December 2019.

 PAL is imposed on certain specified goods.
 The standard rate is increased from 7.5% to 10% with effect from 6 December 2019.
 Apart from the standard rate, three preferred rates were introduced.
 Such concessionary rate of PAL on articles that were subject to NBT is increased by 2.5%.
 However, the PAL rate on the articles that were excepted from NBT remained unchanged.